 Having another feature simplified on the current scale (with new simplification improvement by A.Huarte and V.Mora) would avoid performances issues with big polygons..
 My two cents.

-#5 Updated by Nathan Woodrow about 6 years ago
+#5 Updated by Nathan Woodrow over 6 years ago

 You could do this in using a CASE in a label expression (for now)